 A first chapter of I don't know what written for "September Scene Writing Month."
 Warning: contains received language.
 Feedback welcome.
 Marianne had overslept, but it didn’t really matter.
 She pulled on her yellow uniform t-shirt and sat down at the wooden desk which doubled as her vanity, decorated only with a small crystal lamp she … Continue reading Hypertrophy. #SepSceneWriMo.”

 Previously on Escape to the Food Court: Lunch Time: "CREEEAAAAK!
 The bed pressed down on my head.
 Poop!
 Now what?
 Either she gets off the bed or I suffocate!
-My only ray of hope was that her incontinence would strike and she’d have to run, or someone worth avoiding more than finding me came along." … Continue reading Escape to the Food Court: The Plums. #SepSceneWriMo
+My only ray of hope was that her incontinence would strike and she’d have to run, or someone worth avoiding more than finding me came along." … Continue reading Escape to the Food Court: The Plums.
+Part 2. #SepSceneWriMo

 She woke up with sweat trickling down the sides of her face into her ears.
 A strange night.
 Bad dreams.
 It was gross but why worry about it?
 She changed and went back to bed.
 It happened again a few nights later.
 Well, the weather was getting very warm now, and she was still using … Continue reading To grandmother’s house we go: #SepSceneWriMo